 Widening Participation & Outreach

-We support students from all backgrounds to access our courses.
-Because creativity is in everyone.
+We support students from all backgrounds to join our creative community.

 Who we support